running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Basic Damage dealt by player. both min and max damage increases when items with attack attribute are equipped (small bonus increase with player level)

 **Elemental damage**
 Both min and max damage increase.
-Higher amount of damage compared to regular attack attribute (enemies can be immune or resistant to these attributes)
+Higher amount of damage compared to regular attack, however enemies can be immune or resistant to these attributes.
+Elemental damage attributes come in both normal "damage points" as well as in %.
+The idea is that if the player has high points on a certain element he/she should equip items with the same elemental % bonus to get as big of a boost as possible.

-Elemental damage comes in the following forms: Magic, Flame, Cold, Poison, Lightning.
+The five different elements of NBQ are: Magic, Flame, Cold, Poison, Lightning.

 **Minimum damage**
 Minimum damage increase